How to Improve Soccer Power

 When a player comes to me, I begin by making them stronger, more stable and injury-proof.
 We start working on power and speed only once they have a sound, stable basis of strength.
 That way, soccer performance will continue to improve consistently.
 To quote legendary strength coach Al Vermeil: "It is all about who gets there first and under control."

-Strength will enable you to build power, power begets speed, and speed has to be made before building speed endurance.
-Now it is all fine and well to say get stronger, but that needs to be done right, too.
-You could, for instance, do powerlifting, and that would undoubtedly increase strength levels, but would that be right for your sport?
+Strength will enable you to build power.
+Power begets speed, which must be made before building speed endurance.
+Now, it is all fine, and it is good to say get stronger, but that needs to be done right, too.
+For instance, you could do powerlifting and increase strength levels, but is that right for your sport?

 The Strength Qualities important for Soccer

-Let us take a look at exactly what is needed in football:
+Let us take a look at what is needed in football:

-3. Functional Hypertrophy: muscle-mass in the right places that delivers
+- Functional Hypertrophy: muscle mass in the right places that delivers

 But how to go about this, and how should you periodize it?